Overview

 Can’t open your project?

-- Ensure you’re selecting the full project folder.
+- Make sure you're selecting the full project folder, not a subfolder

 -